 - 1. Install the latest Reality updates.
-See Installing Updates (page 26). - 2. {/i} below. - 3.
+See Installing Updates. - 2.
+See Setting up a firewall. - 3.
 Create one or more databases.
-See {/i} below. - 4.
+See Creating a database. - 4.
 Configure your databases.
-See Configuring a Database (page 15). - 5.
+See Configuring a database. - 5.
 Configure any Resilience features that you intend using.
-See Configuring Resilience Features (page 16).
+See Configuring resilience features.